 Hypotheses that have limited evidence but don’t contradict the evidence that exists and are logically coherent are what I call philosophy.
 Science evolves also through philosophy.

 Just to repeat something commonly accepted isn’t very interesting so you will find quite a lot of philosophy here.

 Everybody is free to take a shot at my hypotheses through dialog.
 That’s how we build knowledge.

-You can reach me either through a comment or as arto dot jarvinen at Google mail.
+You can reach me either through a comment or as arto dot jarvinen at this domain.